cPVC Sprinkler Pipe Fire Stopping

 Lubrizol are one such manufacturer of cPVC sprinkler systems and commercial sell their system under the BlazeMaster brand.
 The approved fire stop devices includes market leaders such as Rockwool FirePro High Expansion Intumescent Sealant and Tenmat FF109 Pipe Fire Sleeve.
 These products have been evaluated by Lubrizol and are approved products in terms of compatibility with their cPVC system.

-By: Nimesh
+By: Galaxy

 Jul 08 2021